-The 2019/20 regulated UK/EU tuition fees have not yet been set.
-As a guide only, the information on this page is for 2018/19 entry.
+The 2019/20 regulated UK/EU tuition fees will remain at £9,250.
 Current students should refer to our student finance pages for fees and funding information.

 What are the tuition fees for my course?

 Our tuition fees ensure the continued provision of high-quality teaching and first-class facilities for all our students.
 Fees for 2018/19 entry can be found on our course pages.

 To find out your tuition fees, simply follow the steps below:

 - Look up your course using the undergraduate course finder